ncatlab/nlab-content/pages/5/3/6/1/1635/content.md

 Recall that a [[Kan complex]] is a special [[simplicial set]] that [[homotopy hypothesis|behaves like]] a combinatorial model for a [[topological space]].

-The _simplicial homotopy groups_ of a Kan complex (actually a *[[pointed object|pointed]]* Kan complex) are accordingly the combinatorial analog of the [[homotopy group]]s of [[topological space]]s: instead of being maps from topological spheres modulo maps from topological disks, they are maps from the [[boundary of a simplex]] modulo those from the [[simplex]] itself.
+The _simplicial homotopy groups_ of a Kan complex (actually a *[[pointed object|pointed]]* Kan complex) are accordingly the combinatorial analog of the [[homotopy groups]] of [[topological spaces]]: instead of being maps from topological spheres modulo maps from topological disks, they are maps from the [[boundary of a simplex]] modulo those from the [[simplex]] itself.
 Of course, they only tell you something about the connected component of the Kan complex that contains the base vertex, so sometimes it is assumed that $X$ is connected, but see below!

-Accordingly, the definition of the discussion of simplicial homotopy groups is essentially literally the same as that of ordinary [[homotopy group]]s.
+Accordingly, the definition of the discussion of simplicial homotopy groups is essentially literally the same as that of ordinary [[homotopy groups]].
 One technical difference is for instance that the definition of the group structure is slightly more non-immediate for simplicial homotopy groups than for topological homotopy groups (see below).

 As for ordinary homotopy groups, an $n$th simplicial homotopy 'group' is really an $n$-[[k-tuply groupal n-groupoid|tuply groupal]] $0$-[[0-groupoid|groupoid]].
 That is, for $n = 0$, it is not a group at all but rather a [[pointed set]]; for $n = 1$, it is a [[group]]; and for $n \geq 2$, it is an [[abelian group]].
 On the other hand, we could drop the base vertex and move to the $n$th simplicial homotopy 'groupoid', which is really an $n$-[[n-groupoid|groupoid]].